dotnet/docs-maui/docs/get-started/installation.md

 ## Install the .NET MAUI extension

+Before you can create .NET MAUI apps in Visual Studio Code you'll have to install the .NET MAUI extension:

 1. Launch Visual Studio Code.
 1. In Visual Studio Code, navigate to the **Extensions** tab and search for ".NET MAUI".
 Then select the [.NET MAUI](https://aka.ms/mauidevkit-marketplace) extension and install it by pressing the **Install** button:

     :::image type="content" source="media/installation/vscode/maui-extension.png" alt-text="Screenshot of the Visual Studio Code extension pane showing the .NET MAUI extension.":::

     The .NET MAUI extension automatically installs the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) and [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) extensions, which are required for the .NET MAUI extension to run.

-    > [!IMPORTANT]
-    > The .NET MAUI extension requires the C# Dev Kit and C# extensions.
-You must sign into C# Dev Kit to use the .NET MAUI extension's functionality.
-For more information, see [C# Dev Kit for Visual Studio Code](/visualstudio/subscriptions/vs-c-sharp-dev-kit).
+For more information about C# Dev Kit, see [C# Dev Kit for Visual Studio Code](/visualstudio/subscriptions/vs-c-sharp-dev-kit).

 ## Connect your account to C# Dev Kit